Why isn’t there a thriving Bible study culture in your church?

-Pro tip: This topic, in particular, will attract a lot of young people.
+Pro tip: This topic, in particular, will attract a lot of young people to your Bible study.

 Teach a Bible study on how having a “stewardship” philosophy of money can free people of self-obsession and build a healthier relationship with money and material possessions.

-Use this article to build your Bible study lesson on stewardship.
+Use this article on Stewardship in the bible to build your Bible study lesson on stewardship.

 Lastly, do a Bible study on technology.